micmejia/bible-dump/NKJV/Matthew/Matt 2.md

 ###### 1
-Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, [^a]wise men from the East came to Jerusalem,
+Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem,

 ###### 2
 saying, "Where is He who has been born King of the Jews?
 For we have seen His star in the East and have come to worship Him."